Guest400123064/just-config-mixin/tests/README.md

   - Performance and complexity scenarios
   - Type safety across the workflow

+- **`test_mixin_patterns.py`** - Tests for ConfigMixin as a mixin pattern
+  - Model classes (TransformerModel, CNNModel) using ConfigMixin with mock nn.Module
+  - Data loader classes with ConfigMixin for data processing configuration
+  - Training pipeline classes with ConfigMixin for hyperparameter management
+  - Experiment manager classes with ConfigMixin for experiment tracking
+  - Complete training workflows with all components integrated
+  - Multiple inheritance patterns and configuration inheritance
+  - Real-world use cases for machine learning and experimentation

 ### Test Infrastructure

 - **`conftest.py`** - Shared fixtures and utilities